aliceyu1111/Slave-to-the-Algorithm/Week 1/readme.md

 **So, what's the difference between the two?**

-Reading from Karen’s notes, to me this makes the most sense. “parametric design is dependent on variables that alter the geometry or other factors (like a template), while generative design creates new objects or visuals where there were not any before (as if you are growing something).
+Reading from Karen’s notes, to me this makes the most sense. “parametric design is dependent on variables that alter the geometry or other factors (like a template), while generative design creates new objects or visuals where there were not any before (as if you are growing something